Popular La Crescenta Neighborhoods

 The Pinecrest community is appreciated for its mid-century homes built by local builder Webster Wiley.
 These homes are located high in the foothills of La Crescenta and feature three predominant architectural styles: Tri-level, Ranch, and Wiley’s popular Atrium-style home.
 Residents enjoy mountain and or city lights views.

-Dreaming of making La Crescenta your home?
+Want to learn more about popular La Crescenta neighborhoods and homes for sale?
 Contact us for a 15-minute buyer consultation.
 It’s simple, free, and there is no commitment.